-The values in a confusion matrix are used to compute a set of evaluation measures.
-Common ones include Recall which describes the proportion of defective modules that are actually classified as defective; Precision which measures the proportion of modules that are actually defective out of the ones classified as defective and F-Measure which is the harmonic mean of Precision and Recall.
-However, when the data is imbalanced, which is frequently the case in defect prediction, these measures have been shown to be biased \citep{shepperd2014researcher, yao2020assessing}.
-Instead, it is recommended to use Matthews Correlation Coefficient (MCC), a more balanced measure which, unlike the other measures, takes into account all the values of the confusion matrix.
-In our empirical study we use MCC together with statistical significance tests and effect size as further explained in Section \ref{sec:design-eval-val}.

-The MCC represents the correlation coefficient between the actual and predicted classifications and it is defined as follows:
+The values in the confusion matrix are used to compute a set of evaluation measures.
+Common ones include Recall (which describes the proportion of defective modules that are actually classified as defective), Precision (which measures the proportion of modules that are actually defective out of the ones classified as defective), and F-Measure (which is the harmonic mean of Precision and Recall).
+However, when the data is imbalanced, which is frequently the case in defect prediction, it is recommended to use the Matthews Correlation Coefficient (MCC) as, unlike the other measures, it is a balanced measure and less prone to data imbalance bias \cite{moussa2022issta,shepperd2014researcher, yao2020assessing}.
+Thus, in our empirical study we use MCC.
+MCC represents the correlation coefficient between the actual and predicted classifications:

 $MCC = \frac{ TP \times TN - FP \times FN } {\sqrt{ (TP + FP) ( TP + FN ) ( TN + FP ) ( TN + FN ) } }$